-Set in the leafy Surrey countryside at the foot of the North Downs, Limpsfield borders the town of Oxted and is easily accessible by train (via Oxted station from London Bridge and Victoria) and the M25/A25.
+Set in the leafy Surrey countryside at the foot of the North Downs, the pretty parish of Limpsfield borders the town of Oxted and is easily accessible by train (via Oxted station from London Bridge and Victoria) and the M25/A25.

 The Limpsfield Parish area includes the village of Limpsfield, Limpsfield Chart, Limpsfield Common, Pains Hill, Itchingwood Common and Staffhurst Wood and, aside from being a beautiful place to live, has loads on offer for residents and visitors alike.

-With 89 listed buildings of historical interest (20 of which are Medieval), beautiful countryside walks, cricket, golf and tennis clubs, playing field, pretty churches, local shops, pubs, Limpsfield CofE Infant School, Hazelwood School (independent prep) and Oxted School (Academy), this thriving village community is a great place to both visit and live.
+With 89 listed buildings of historical interest (20 of which are Medieval), beautiful countryside walks, cricket, golf and tennis clubs, playing field, pretty churches, local shops, pubs, Limpsfield CofE Infant School, Limpsfield Grange School, Hazelwood School (independent prep) and Oxted School (Academy), this thriving community is a great place to both visit and live.

 Limpsfield Village regularly gets gold in the RHS Britain in Bloom competition, but all areas of Limpsfield are blooming gorgeous all year round!